 Step 2: Access the Account Settings

-Click your profile image — or the gear icon, if you don’t have a profile image — between the search bar and the Tweet button in the upper-right corner.
-Then, select Settings near the bottom of the resulting drop-down list.
-The Account Settings tab should open by default, but you can click the Account option in the left-hand side to bring up the main interface if it doesn’t.
-In the Twitter app, tap the gear icon and follow the same steps as above.
+Next, click on your profile image — or the gear icon, if you don’t have a profile image — between the search bar and the Tweet button in the upper-right corner.
+Select Settings and privacy near the center of the resulting list.
+The Account tab should open by default, but you can click on the Account option in the menu to the left if it doesn’t.

 Step 3: Change your username

-Type in your desired username — it needs to be 15 characters or less — in the text field to the right of Username.
-A message will appear prompting you choose another username if your first choice is unavailable.
+Type your desired username in the text field next to Username (or in the Username tab in the app) – it just needs to be 15 characters or less.
+A message will appear prompting you to choose another username if your first choice is unavailable.

-Note that your Twitter username can only contain alphanumerical characters and must omit both the words “Twitter” and “Admin” unless you’re using an official Twitter account.
-You can also always refer to the Twitter Help Center for more details regarding your username and the various restrictions surrounding it.
-When finished, click the blue Save changes button at the bottom of the page to save your new username.
+Your new username can only contain alphanumerical characters and must omit both the words “Twitter” and “Admin” unless you’re using an official Twitter account.
+You can refer to the Twitter Help Center for more details regarding username restrictions.
+When you’ve finished, click Save changes at the bottom of the page to save your new username.

-Also, if you have a verified account (designated by a checkmark next to your real name), you’ll lose your badge when you change your username.
+If you have a verified account (designated by the blue checkmark next to your name), you’ll lose your badge if you change your username.
 We recommend that you contact and alert Twitter before you make any changes.

 Step 1: Log in to your Twitter account